A statistical approach for simulating the density solution of a McKean-Vlasov equation: Introduction

 Let $\mathcal P_1$ denote the set of probability distributions on $\R^d$, $d \geq 1$, with at least one moment.
 Given a time horizon $T>0$, an initial condition $\mu_0 \in \mathcal P_1$ and two functions a probability solution $\mu = (\mu_t(dx))_{t \in [0,T]}$ of the nonlinear Fokker-Planck equation

 exists, under suitable regularity assumptions on the data $(\mu_0,b,\sigma)$, see in particular Assumptions \ref{ass: AI}, \ref{ass: AII} and (\ref{ass: AIII 1} or \ref{ass: AIII 2}) in Section \ref{sec: assumptions} and \ref{sec: nonlinear} below.
 Moreover, for each $t>0$, $\mu_t(dx)$ has a smooth density, also denoted by $\mu_t(x)$, which is a classical solution to \eqref{original}.
-The objective of the paper is to construct a probabilistic numerical method to compute $\mu_T(x)$ for every $T>0$ and $x \in \R^d$, with accurate statistical guarantees, that improves on previous works on the topic.\\
+There is a vast literature on approximating \eqref{original}, we mention \cite{dos2022simulation, kumar2022well, leobacher2022well, reisinger2022adaptive, szpruch2021antithetic} to name but a few.
+The objective of the paper is to construct a probabilistic numerical method to compute $\mu_T(x)$ for every $T>0$ and $x \in \R^d$, with accurate statistical guarantees, that improves on previous works on the topic using an interacting particle system simulated from an Euler scheme.
+The main novelty is the introduction of an adaptive nonparametric statistical methodology, that enables us to obtain confidence intervals for the classical solution of \eqref{original}, and this departs from what is usually sought when controlling the classical weak or strong error in an Euler scheme.\\

 Model \eqref{original} includes in particular nonlinear transport terms of the form $b(t,x,\mu) = F\big(f(x)+\int_{\R^d}g(x-y)\mu(dy)\big)$, for smooth functions $F,f,g:\R^d \rightarrow \R^d$ that account for evolution systems with common force $f$ and mean-field interaction $g$ under some nonlinear transformation $F$ together with diffusion $\sigma$.
 Such models and their generalizations have inspired a myriad of application domains over the last decades, ranging from physics \cite{martzel2001mean, bossy2021instantaneous} to neurosciences \cite{MR2974499, bossy2015clarification}, structured models in population dynamics (like in {\it e.g.} swarming and flocking models \cite{MR2974499, bossy2015clarification, mogilner99, BURGER}), together with finance and mean-field games \cite{lasry2018mean, cardaliaguet2018mean, MR3752669}, social sciences and opinion dynamics \cite{CHAZELLE}, to cite but a few.\\